 REHABILITATION ENGINEERING AND ROBOTICS LABORATORY

-The work in the Laboratory integrates the knowledge from biological control methods and rehabilitation with the most advanced engineering, robotics and computer techniques with the goal of designing assistive, robotic, prosthetic and therapeutic technologies for individuals with sensory-motor disabilities.
+The work in the Laboratory integrates the knowledge from biological control methods and rehabilitation with the most advanced engineering, robotics and computer techniques with the goal of designing rehabilitative, assistive, robotic and therapeutic technologies for individuals with sensory-motor disabilities.

-The research in the Laboratory encompasses the design of bio-interface and control technologies for robotics and assistive devices, such as Tongue based control of assistive robotic arms and exoskeletons, brain based control of lower limb exoskeletons and hybrid robotic interfaces.
+The research in the Laboratory encompasses human and clinical experimentation in the design and implementation of bio-interface and control technologies for robotics and assistive devices, such as Tongue based control of assistive robotic arms and exoskeletons, brain based control of lower limb exoskeletons and brain, myo and tongue hybrid robotic interfaces.
 Further, the research focuses on system design of novel robotic devices such as bio-controlled and bio-inspired soft-exoskeletons and myo-electric and multimodal control of prosthetics and assistive robotics.

-The Laboratory aims to broaden the research into the domain of advanced robotics, bio-exoskeletons, human machine interfacing, semi-automation and virtual reality in rehabilitation with the emphasis on neurorehabilitation.
-Further, the Laboratory investigates the application of Bio-Mechanics and Bio-Mechanic modeling in the design of exoskeletons specifically targeting individuals with disabilities, and how robotics can improve sports activities for severely disabled individuals, e.g. facilitation of drone sports for individuals with tetraplegia.
+The Laboratory has currently several projects in the domain of advanced robotics, bio-exoskeletons, human machine interfacing, semi-automation and virtual reality in rehabilitation with the emphasis on neurorehabilitation.
+Further, the Laboratory investigates the application of Bio-mechanics and Bio-Mechanic modeling in the design of exoskeletons specifically targeting individuals with disabilities, and how robotics can improve sports activities for severely disabled individuals, e.g. facilitation of drone sports for individuals with tetraplegia.

 Further, the work includes collaboration with users, clinicians, industry and the assessment of the use of such robotic technologies in rehabilitation, e.g. studies of neuroplasticity induced by lower limb exoskeletons.

-In the laboratory several robotic devices and bio-interfaces are available such as the JACO2 robot from Kinova Roboics, the SMART HAND, Myo-electric prosthesis a powered wheel chairs, Carbon glove/SEM glove, BCI recording equipment, EMG recording equipment, Cameras etc. for computer vision, Virtual Reality equipment, the iTongue and exoskeletons designed in the lab and in the related EXOTIC lab.
+In the laboratory several robotic devices and bio-interfaces are available such as the JACO2 robot from Kinova Roboics, the SMART HAND, Myo-electric prosthesis a powered wheel chair, Carbon glove/SEM glove, BCI recording equipment, EMG recording equipment, Cameras etc. for computer vision, Virtual Reality equipment, the iTongue and exoskeletons designed in the related EXOTIC lab.

 MAIN RESEARCH AREAS

-- Development of the intraoral inductive tongue computer interface, the iTongue incorporating 18 inductive sensors. http://tks-technology.dk/index.php/products/#Itongue
+- Development of the intraoral inductive tongue computer/robot interface, the iTongue incorporating 18 inductive sensors.
+The aim is to enable people with severe sensory-motor disabilities to control prosthetic, therapeutic and assistive devices by volition.
+The studies include tongue based control systems http://tks-technology.dk/index.php/products/#Itongue

 - Development of Tongue based interfaces and control methods for Assistive robotic arms – Video